-We provide you with a tint bowl and brush in your Free Trial, which help you apply your colour easily and precisely.
 Apply the colour exactly where you need it to avoid colour banding and to achieve a seamless, one-colour result.

-Root touch-ups means root touch-up only.
 The key is to avoid overlapping the new colour application with the parts of your hair that have been previously coloured.
 Use the tinting brush to apply the colour only to the new growth, right up to the line between new growth and previously coloured hair.
 Your can refresh your all-over colour by applying the colour mixture throughout the full length of your hair after allowing for an initial ten minutes of processing time on the new growth hair first.

 Follow these tips and use the tinting tools we have provided for precise colour application and seamless, beautiful salon colour results at home.